-Mount snow chains on your vehicle when warranted by driving conditions or required by local laws.
-Make sure the chains are the correct size for your tires.
+Mount traction devices (Link-type or cable-type) only when required by driving conditions or local laws.
+Make sure they are the correct size for your tires.
 Install them only on the front tires.

-If metal chains are used, they must be SAE class "S".
+If link-type traction devices are used, they must be SAE class "S".
 Cable-type traction devices can also be used.